 Everything I needed to know to cruise I learned from my mom.
 No, she wasn’t a cruiser, a sailor, a diesel mechanic or an electrician.
 Those skills would have been helpful, but not as helpful as what she did teach me.

 You see, what she gave me was a way of looking at things.
-Confidence that we could do something so totally different from anything we’d done before.
+Confidence that my husband and I could do something so totally different from anything we’d done before.

 That’s my mom, Esther Kaye, less than a year before she died from cancer at a way-too-young 57, when I was just 19.
 But her words are with me every day.

 “If you can read, you can do anything”